 The performance evaluation of the Non Independent Directors was carried out by theentire Board of Directors (excluding the Director being evaluated).
 The Parametersconsidered were compliance to regulation and statutes with due emphasis on corporategovernance technical competence contribution to discussion on strategy / performancemotivating and reviewing key employees etc.

 The Independent Directors have assessed the quality quantity and timeliness of flow ofinformation between the Company management and the Board.

-The policy of the Company on directors appointment and including criteria fordetermining positive attributes independence of a director and other matters providedunder sub section (3) of Section 178 of the Companies Act 2013 was framed on therecommendation of Nomination and Remuneration Committee andapproved by the Board.
-The keyobjective of this policy is selection appointment of and remuneration to Key ManagerialPersonnel Directors and Senior Management Personnel.
-The said policy is given as Annexure1 to the Directors Report.
+The policy of the Company on director's appointment and remuneration includingcriteria for determining qualification positive attributes independence of a directorand other matters provided under sub - section (3) of Section 178 of the Companies Act2013 was framed on the recommendation of Nomination and Remuneration Committee andapproved by the Board.

 A Risk Management Policy was framed and approved by the Board.
 The objective of thispolicy is to minimize the adverse impact of various risks on business goals and objectivesand enhancement of the value of stakeholders.
-The Board has constituted a risk managementcommittee and during the year the Committee met once to review the risk managementframework comprising of various risks and the mitiga tion plan.
+The risk management process is reviewed bythe Audit Committee and their suggestion and observation are implemented.

 The vigil mechanism of the Company incorporates a whistle blower policy in terms oflisting agreement (now SEBI Listing Regulations) with Stock Exchange.
 Through this policyit aims to provide an avenue for employees to raise their concerns on any violation oflegal or regulatory requirements fraud misfeasance misrepresentation of financialstatements and reports.